twr14152/Sandbox0/tgpl_exercises/README.md

-# These files are my answers to the exercises in TGPL book.
+# My attempt at answering the chapter exercises in TGPL book.